-Our minister visited Strathmore Primary every week for assemblies and to work with the classes.
+Strathmore Primary is very open to working with the church and enjoys assemblies and visiting the church for end of term services.
 The church gives out annual awards for religious education at the school prizegiving services.

 Inverarity Primary School

 This is a small but well resourced rural primary school with composite classes.
 The minister attends the school and they regularly use the church for assemblies and other larger gatherings such as plays.